home-assistant/home-assistant.io/source/_integrations/cambridge_audio.markdown

 ha_zeroconf: true
 ---

-The **Cambridge Audio** {% term integration %} allows you to control all receivers and streamers that support the StreamMagic app.
+The **Cambridge Audio** {% term integration %} allows you to control all receivers and streamers that support the [StreamMagic](https://www.cambridgeaudio.com/usa/en/products/streammagic) app.

 The integration automatically discovers all enabled zones and sources.
 Each zone is added as a media player device with the enabled sources available as inputs.
 Media information and controls (such as play, pause, skip) are supported if the selected source reports it.
+The integration allows you to navigate presets, control streaming (Spotify, Tidal, Qobuz), and play radio stations all from your Home Assistant dashboard.

 ## Supported devices